Emil Schacht

-Emil Schacht (November 20, 1854 – March 4, 1926) was a prominent architect in Portland, Oregon.
+Emil Schacht (November 20, 1854 – March 4, 1926) was an architect in Portland, Oregon.
 Schacht's work was prolific from the 1890s until World War I and he produced commercial buildings including factories and warehouses as well as residential projects, hotels and theatres.
-He is known for his craftsman architecture stlyle homes and was a founding member of the 1902 Portland Association of architects.
+He is known for his craftsman architecture style homes and was a founding member of the 1902 Portland Association of architects.

 In Portland

 Schacht's firms included Emil Schacht & Son, and designed the Wheeldon Apartments in Portland: a 5-story brick Tudor Revival apartment building in Downtown Portland.
 The building became known as the Admiral Apartments in the 1970s and has also been known as the Admiral Hotel Apartments.
 It was built in 1909 and listed on the National Register of Historic Places in 1990.
 The building's apartments had between two and five multiple bedrooms and included hardwood floors and electric dumbwaiter service.
 By 1913 the services of at least three "sporting girls" (prostitutes) were offered in the building.
 The building was renovated and in 1990 it was listed on the National Register of Historic Places.